-a) Place patient in position of comfort.

-- b) Assess and treat for shock, if indicated. - c) Constantly monitor airway and reassess vital signs every 5 minutes.
+- a) Place patient in position of comfort. - b) Assess and treat for shock, if indicated. - c) Constantly monitor airway and reassess vital signs every 5 minutes.

-- d) Initiate IV LR KVO. - e) If patient is hemodynamically unstable: Initiate Transcutaneous Pacing.
-(CRT-(I) & EMT-P only) - f) If transcutaneous pacing is unsuccessful or not available, administer atropine: 0.5 - 1 mg IVP Atropine should be given in repeat doses in 3-5 minute intervals up to a total of 0.04 mg/kg - g) Consider dopamine 2-20 ug/kg/minute. - h) If patient is hemodynamically stable and in Type II, second-degree AV Block or third-degree AV Block: - (1) Consider/Prepare for Transcutaneous Pacing.
-(CRT-(I) & EMT-P only) - (2) If patient develops discomfort with TCP Consider Morphine 1-2 mg/min IVP (Paramedic may perform without consult.)
-OR i) Refer to appropriate algorithm.
+- d) Initiate IV LR KVO. - e) If patient is hemodynamically unstable: Initiate Transcutaneous Pacing. - f) If transcutaneous pacing is unsuccessful or not available, administer atropine: - 0.5 1 mg IVP

-Consider Diazepam 2.5-10 mg slow IV
+Atropine should be given in repeat doses in 3-5 minute intervals up to a total of 0.04 mg/kg

+Consider dopamine 2-20 mcg/kg/minute.

+If patient is hemodynamically stable and in Type II, second-degree AV Block or third-degree AV Block:

+- (1) Consider/Prepare for Transcutaneous Pacing. - (2) If patient develops discomfort with TCP Administer morphine 0.1 mg/kg IV/IO titrated to effect at a rate of 2 mg/min to a maximum single dose of 20 mg.
+Repeat in 5-10 minutes after reassessment with 0.05 mg/kg titrated to effect at a rate of 2 mg/min to a maximum single dose of 10 mg.
+For IM, administer 0.1 mg/kg.
+(Paramedic may perform without consult.)
+(NEW '11) OR i) Refer to appropriate algorithm.

+Consider midazolam 0.1 mg/kg in 2 mg increments slow IV push over one to two minutes per increment with maximum single dose 5 mg.
+(Reduce by 50% for patients 69 years or older.)

-ADULT BRADYCARDIA ALGORITHM
+4. ADULT BRADYCARDIA ALGORITHM

 - (a) Serious signs and symptoms must be related to the slow rate.
-Signs and symptoms may include chest pain, shortness of breath, decreased level of consciousness, hypotension, hypoperfusion, pulmonary congestion, CHF, and/or AMI. - (b) Do not delay TCP (CRT-(I) & EMT-P only) while awaiting IV or atropine to take effect if the patient is symptomatic, or if patient is provider-witnessed asystole. - (c) Denervated transplanted hearts will not respond to atropine.
-Go at once to TCP.
-(CRT-(I) & EMT-P only). - (d) Atropine shall be given in repeat doses in 3-5 minute intervals up to a total of 0.04 mg/kg.
-ET Dose: 2-2.5 times the above dose.
+Signs and symptoms may include chest pain, shortness of breath, decreased level of consciousness, hypotension, hypoperfusion, pulmonary congestion, CHF, and/or AMI. - (b) Do not delay TCP while awaiting IV or atropine to take effect if the patient is symptomatic, or if patient is provider-witnessed asystole. - (c) Denervated transplanted hearts will not respond to atropine.
+Go at once to TCP. - (d) Atropine shall be given in repeat doses in 3-5 minute intervals up to a total of 0.04 mg/kg.
 Medical consultation required.
 Consider shorter intervals in severe clinical conditions.
 Atropine shall be used with caution in AV block at the His-Purkinje level (Type II AV block and new third-degree block with wide QRS complexes). - (e) Never treat third-degree AV block or ventricular escape beats with lidocaine. - (f) In the presence of Mobitz II and third-degree AV block, medical consultation is required for atropine administration. - (g) Requires medical consultation for administration of dopamine.
 Adults: titrate to systolic BP 100 mm Hg or medical consultation directed BP.
 IV infusion pump is preferred.

-- (b) Neonates (0-28 days), Epinephrine ET 0.01 mg/kg (1:10,000) dilute with 1 ml. - (c) Volume infusion for neonates and volume sensitive children 10 ml/kg; for infant and child 20 ml/kg. - (d) Sodium Bicarbonate, 1mEq/kg with medical consultation.
-See Sodium Bicarbonate. - (e) Calcium Chloride, 20 mg/kg (0.2 ml/kg) slow IVP/IO (50 mg/min).
-Max dose 1 gram. - (f) Transcutaneous Pacing available for CRT-(I) & EMT-P only.
-Medical consultation required.
+- (b) Neonates (0-28 days), Epinephrine ET 0.03 mg/kg (1:10,000) dilute with 1 mL. - (c) Volume infusion for neonates and volume sensitive children 10 mL/kg; for infant and child 20 mL/kg. - (d) Sodium Bicarbonate, 1mEg/kg with medical consultation.
+See Sodium Bicarbonate. - (e) Calcium Chloride, 20 mg/kg (0.2 mL/kg) slow IVP/IO (50 mg/min).
+Max dose 1 gram.